Truncated Kernel Stochastic Gradient Descent with General Losses and Spherical Radial Basis Functions: Preliminaries and Algorithm

 where $P_{\HH_{L_n}}$ denotes the projection operator from $\HH_K$ onto $\HH_{L_n}$, and this result is established in \autoref{lemma:A.2}. \autoref{lemma:A.2} also shows that for any $f \in \HH_{L_n}\cap\WW$, $\partial_u \ell(f(X_n), Y_n) K_{L_n}^T(X_n, \cdot)$ is an unbiased estimator of the gradient of the population risk $\ee(f)$ in $\HH_{L_n}$.
 In the algorithm, by tuning the parameter $\theta$, which determines the dimensionality of the hypothesis space $\HH_{L_n}$, we establish a regularization mechanism that adapts to the complexity of $f^*$.
 Specifically, a smaller $\theta$ helps prevent overfitting when $f^*$ exhibits strong regularity, whereas a larger $\theta$ mitigates underfitting under weak regularity.
 In addition, we introduce the projection operator $P_{\WW}:\HH_K \rightarrow \WW$, which projects elements of $\HH_K$ onto $\WW$ to ensure that each iteration remains in $\WW$.
-This projection step is also standard in classical finite-dimensional stochastic gradient descent algorithms \cite{lan2020first,jain2021making}.
 Using unbiased estimates of the derivatives, we recursively define a sequence of iterates $\hat{f}_n\in \HH_{L_n}\cap\WW$, starting from the initialization $\hat{f}_0 = 0$, and

 with step size $\gamma_n=\gamma_0n^{-t}$ for $t\in\left[\frac{1}{2},1\right)$ and $\gamma_0>0$.
 In \autoref{lemma:A.4}, we show that $P_{\WW}(f)\in \HH_{L_n}\cap\WW$ for any $f \in \HH_{L_n}$.
 By induction, since $\hat{f}_{n-1}\in \HH_{L_{n-1}}$ and $K_{L_n}^T(X_n,\cdot)\in \HH_{L_n}$, it follows that $\hat{f}_n\in\WW\cap \HH_{L_n}$.
 In \autoref{lemma:A.6}, we provide an explicit expression for the projection operator $P_\WW$ in the subspace $\HH_{L_n}$.
 For $f=\sum_{k=0}^{L_n}\sum_{j=1}^{\dim\HH_k^d}f_{k,j}Y_{k,j}\in\HH_{L_n}$, we have